| PlasmaIntroduction

 is plasma; not hot gas, which is quite a different thing.

-Plasma in space consists entirely of
+Plasmas in space consist entirely of

 are familiar here on Earth: solids, liquids, and gases.
+Because plasmas remain electrically charged

 than gravity.
 In fact space, once considered mostly